sandroandrade/niftly/README.md

 # Niftly
-Niftly is a RSS Reader built with Qt/QML and QML Material
+Niftly is a RSS Reader built with Qt/QML and QML Material.

 # How to build Niftly